 Tamkang University Maritime Museum Introduction

-The Tamkang University Maritime Museum is located on the Tamkang University campus.
-It features a ship-shaped building with an area of 2,134 square meters and five stories.
-The museum showcases various ship models from both ancient and modern times, including nearly sixty ship models from the Age of Discovery in the 15th to 17th centuries to future superconducting electromagnetic propulsion vessels.
-All ship models in the museum are handcrafted and scaled down according to the original ship structures.
-Initially, it was the Maritime Academy of Tamkang University, and in 1990, it was transformed into the current Maritime Museum and opened to the public for free visits, making it the first maritime museum in the country.
-Among the displayed ship models are the Santa Maria, Zheng He’s treasure ship, Titanic, and USS Nimitz aircraft carrier.
-The museum also features a simulated engine room and bridge, as well as a globe with a surface area of 3,200 square inches and 20,000 place names, providing rich maritime information.
+Tamkang University Maritime Museum is located on the campus of Tamkang University.
+It is a ship-shaped building covering an area of 2,134 square meters and consists of five floors.
+The museum showcases a variety of ship models from both ancient and modern times, with nearly sixty models representing vessels from the 15th to the 17th centuries during the Age of Discovery, as well as future superconductor electromagnetic propulsion ships.
+All the ship models in the museum are handcrafted and scaled down according to the original ship structures.
+Originally established as the Business Ship School of Tamkang University, it was converted into the current Maritime Museum in 1990 and opened to the public, allowing visitors to enjoy free admission.
+It is the first maritime museum in the country.
+Among the ship models on display are the Santa Maria, Zheng He’s treasure ship, the Titanic, and the USS Nimitz aircraft carrier.
+The museum also features a simulated engine room and bridge, as well as a globe with a surface area of 3,200 square inches, containing 20,000 place names, providing rich maritime information.